Country of origin: syria

 [i] You said you have two sisters.
 Are they older or younger than you?

-[r] Younger than me.
-Marah and Dana.
-The eldest is now 25.
+[r] Younger than me. [name] and [name].
+The oldest is now 25.
 And the smallest is 15.

-[i] Have you been there before?
+[i] Have you already been?

 [r] Between different religions?